frctl/fractal/packages/nunjucks/README.md

 ## Helpers

-The [Nunjucks helpers](https://github.com/frctl/nunjucks-helpers) library provides a set of Fractal-specific helpers for Nunjucks.
+The [Nunjucks helpers](https://github.com/frctl/nunjucks-helpers) library provides a set of useful extensions and filters for your Fractal projects.

-You can make all helpers available to your project by setting the `loadHelpers` config property to `true` when registering the Nunjucks adapter:
+You can make *all* helpers available to your project by setting the `loadHelpers` config property to `true` when registering the Nunjucks adapter:

 ```javascript
 // fractal.js